Monitor Kubernetes/OpenShift workloads

 A workload consists of one or more pods.
 It's a way of describing a type of microservice that comprises an application.
 For instance, an application might have a frontend workload and a backend workload made up of a dozen pods, each across a Kubernetes cluster.

-The workload unified analysis page provides insights into resource utilization, problem detection, vulnerabilities (if you have Application Security enabled), number of pods in the respective workload, number of services that are sending traffic to the pods, and events for all of the pods in a given workload.
+The workload unified analysis page provides insights into resource utilization, problem detection, vulnerabilities, number of pods in the respective workload, number of services that are sending traffic to the pods, and events for all of the pods in a given workload.
 This information is valuable for analyzing the overall performance of a microservice rather than looking at specific problems in a pod instance.

 To display the workload unified analysis page, in the Dynatrace menu, go to Kubernetes workloads and select a workload.